top of page

 If you are on a tight budget you can hitchhike or probably take an infrequent local bus.
 I didn't consider these options as the cost wasn't an issue.

 For taxis it's best to go the taxi stand in central Leh where there are lots of taxis parked.
 They have set rates to all locations and to Likir the rate is INR 2,511 (USD 50).
-These rates are initially non negotiable but once you have used a taxi driver they are often willing to offer a discounted fare for the next trip.
+These rates are usually non negotiable but once you have used a taxi driver they are often willing to offer a discounted fare for the next trip.

 I used a taxi driver who had already taken me on an outing from Leh and he charged INR 2,000 (USD 24) from Leh to Likir.
 He stopped at a couple of view points along the way and also at Magnetic Hill.